← Back to Blog

 ✓ You CAN send completely anonymized conversion data (no patient identifiers)

 The rule: The tag fires "form_submitted = yes" as an event.
 It doesn't say WHO submitted it or WHAT they submitted.
 That data stays on your server, not in Google's systems.
+As long as your conversion events carry zero patient-identifiable information, you're compliant.

 Common Setup Mistakes